-Thanks to their gizzards, chickens are able to easily breakdown nutrient-rich grains—like the corn and soy in the supplemental feed Grass Roots farmers use to ensure well-balanced meals for their birds.
+Thanks to their gizzards, chickens are able to easily breakdown nutrient-rich supplemental feed - Grass Roots farmers use to ensure well-balanced meals for their birds.
 Ruminants—cows and sheep—have no such organ, which makes grains harmful for their digestive system.
 Grass Roots farmers are committed to raising healthy animals in tune with nature, which is why we embrace species-appropriate diets for each herd and flock.

 Our steers and sheep are 100% grass fed and finished and never receive any grain.
-And our poultry and hogs are given GMO-free, custom-mixed rations made with local corn and soy so that they thrive, even with forage is slim.
+We have two supplemental feed options for our poultry - one contains GMO-free, custom-mixed rations made with local oats, corn and soy, another contains milo, alfalfa meal and kelp, so that they thrive, even with forage is slim.

 And that’s your chicken breakdown.
 Still got questions?
 Contact Us.